55 Preparedness Items

 4. Trash Bags.
 All sizes.
 You can also store many free plastic grocery bags from the store every time you get them after shopping.
 Important for bagging up refuse and preventing disease.

-5. Zip type Freezer Bags.
-Lot of uses.
+5. Ziploc type Freezer Bags.
+Lot of uses, including keeping things dry.

 7. Shovels.
-All sizes from small garden type to those used for digging.
-Very important to have after a disaster.
+All sizes – from small garden type to various sizes and shapes used for digging, etc.

 9. Cotton Rounds.
 First aid uses, Excellent Fire-starter (mixed with Vaseline).

 10. Paper to write on.
-This includes note pads, index cards.
+This includes ordinary paper, note pads, index cards, sticky notes, etc.

 13. Tape.
 All kinds from duct, masking, electric, to scotch.
 Many uses.